Trewaters/BerkeleyJsDojo/CONTRIBUTING.md

   ```javascript
   /// do some code here
   ```
-  - Top of the guide has general <STYLE> commands and patterns.
+  - Top of the style guide has general <STYLE> commands and patterns.
-  - Bottom of a style guide where a sifu will add new *Position* guides with the corresponding code.
+  - Bottom of a style guide is where a sifu will add new *Position* guides with the corresponding code.
+The code should be detailed enough that a sifu could cut and paste it.

 ## Pull Request Process